hamza094/ProFresh/README.md

 [![License](https://img.shields.io/github/license/hamza094/ProFresh)](LICENSE) [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=hamza094_ProFresh&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=hamza094_ProFresh)

-<b>ProFresh is a simple and easy-to-use project management tool that helps you create, manage, and track your projects.
-It's the perfect tool for streamlining your project management process and achieving your goals efficiently.</b>

 <h3> Introduction </h3>
 ProFresh is an open‑source single‑page web application built with a Laravel API backend and Vue.js frontend, bringing project planning, task tracking, and team communication together in one place.
 It’s designed to organize your projects, coordinate your team, and keep every detail in perfect sync.
+ProFresh is a simple and easy-to-use project management tool that helps you create, manage, and track your projects.
+It's the perfect tool for streamlining your project management process and achieving your goals efficiently.

 # ⚙️ Features